ieeeismar/ieeeismarwebsite/2025/attend/visa-requirements.md

 ---

-### Invitation Letter
+## Invitation Letter

+Invitation letters are **issued only** to participants who have completed registration and payment through the official registration system.
+We kindly request that all participants complete their registration **before requesting an invitation letter**.
 Conference participants are **strongly encouraged** to familiarize themselves with visa requirements **well in advance** of the conference.
 To ensure a smooth process, we recommend applying for your visa as early as possible.
-Please note that ISMAR 2025 is **unable to intervene** with Korean embassies or consulates on behalf of participants.
-However, if you require a personal letter of invitation to attend the conference, kindly email: **ieeeismar2025@gmail.com** With the following information:
+Please note that IEEE ISMAR 2025 is **unable to intervene** with Korean embassies or consulates on behalf of participants.
+However, if you require a personal letter of invitation to attend the conference, kindly email: [**ieeeismar2025@gmail.com**](mailto:ieeeismar2025@gmail.com) with the following information:

 - Full Name
 - Affiliation
 - Nationality

+### Important Note:

+Due to a delay in the registration system opening, the issuance of invitation letters is **currently delayed**.
+The system is expected to open **after mid-August**, and invitation letters will be issued once registration becomes available.
+In the meantime, **for visa-related emergencies**, we will **exceptionally** issue invitation letters **only to authors** of accepted papers who are not nationals of the host country (the Republic of Korea) and who are facing imminent visa application deadlines.
+If you urgently require an invitation letter under these conditions, please email [**ieeeismar2025@gmail.com**](mailto:ieeeismar2025@gmail.com) with all of the following information:

+ - Full Name
+ - Affiliation
+ - Nationality
+ - Paper Title
+ - Paper ID
+ - Brief explanation of the urgency (e.g., visa appointment date or submission deadline)

+Please note that we may request **supporting documentation** to verify your urgency.
+Only eligible authors will be considered for early issuance before registration officially opens.

 ---

-### K-ETA (Korea Electronic Travel Authorization)
+## K-ETA (Korea Electronic Travel Authorization)

 Nationals of countries/regions eligible for visa-free entry are **required to obtain K-ETA approval** to board a flight to the Republic of Korea.
 K-ETA approval should be applied at least **72 hours prior to boarding** the flight bound.
 You can apply for the via:
 - 🌐 [K-ETA Website](https://www.k-eta.go.kr/portal/newapply/index.do)